 Finally, find their listing online, particularly on Google.
 Check out reviews and read a few of them.
 In addition to Google, see if they have other reviews like on Yelp or awards won.
 You want to find a good photographer that also has good customer service.

-Depending on the level of importance you place on a good headshot, they can come across as an expense you have to consider or an important investment you must make.
+Depending on the level of importance you place on a getting the best headshot photographer in Los Angeles, or other cities, they can come across as an expense you have to consider or an important investment you must make.
 More and more, they are a necessary investment, particularly as employers turn to increasing numbers of online profiles to find you.
 Thus, making a good first impression with your headshot online is only growing in importance.